mozilla/firefox-browser-architecture/README.md

 To support our conclusions we occasionally perform explorations and experiments.
 The first exploration is designed to support the notion that we can create a sync and storage layer in Rust that we can deploy to Desktop, Android and iOS.

 * [Deploying an Rust library on iOS](experiments/2017-09-06-rust-on-ios.md).
-A short tutorial describing how to build and deploy a rust library for use inside an iOS app.
+A short tutorial describing how to build and deploy a Rust library for use inside an iOS app.
+* [Deploying an Rust library on Android](experiments/2017-09-21-rust-on-android.md).
+A short tutorial describing how to build and deploy a Rust library for use inside an Android app.å